appl-team/appl/README.md

 - **Readability and maintainability via seamless integration with Python.**  APPL seamlessly embeds natural language prompts into Python programs, maintaining prompts' readability while inheriting modularity, reusability, dynamism and the ecosystem from the host programming language.
 - **Flexible prompt engineering.**  Except for allowing the utilization of Python control flows and the modularized decomposition of prompts, APPL offers prompt coding helpers to facilitate programming prompts in a modularized and maintainable way.
 - **Automatic parallelization via asynchronous computation.**  APPL schedules LLM calls asynchronously, leveraging potential independence among them to facilitate efficient parallelization.
 This offloads the burden of users to manage synchronization manually, with almost no extra work.
-- **Smooth tool calling integration.**  APPL provides intuitive ways to transform Python functions into tools that can be called by LLMs, making it easy for users to integrate existing Python libraries and functions with LLMs.
+- **Smooth tool calling integration.**  APPL provides intuitive ways to transform Python functions into tools that can be called by LLMs, making it easier for users to integrate existing Python libraries and functions with LLMs.
 - **Tracing and Failure Recovery.** APPL traces the execution of LLM calls and supports recovery from failures, which is essential for debugging and error handling in the LLM programming paradigm.
+- **More Features.** APPL has many more other features, such as an auto-continuation mechanism to continue the generation when the output token limit is exceeded.
-- **More Features.** APPL also provides a unified interface for multiple LLM backends using [`litellm`](https://docs.litellm.ai/docs/), structured generations using [`instructor`](https://python.useinstructor.com/), and many other features.
+- **Integrations.** APPL also provides a unified interface for multiple LLM backends using [`litellm`](https://docs.litellm.ai/docs/), [llm observability](https://appl-team.github.io/appl/tutorials/7_tracing/#visualizing-the-trace) using [`langfuse`](https://github.com/langfuse/langfuse) and [`lunary`](https://github.com/lunary-ai/lunary), and many other features.

 ## News
+* **[2024-12-16]**: APPL 0.2.0 is released with many new features!
+Please check the [release note](https://github.com/appl-team/appl/releases/tag/v0.2.0) for more details.
 * **[2024-07-12]**: We have improved our [tutorial](https://appl-team.github.io/appl/tutorials/).
 Please check them out for more detailed usage and examples.
 <!-- and [cookbook](https://appl-team.github.io/appl/tutorials/) -->